-2024 Notre Summer Reading Notre Dame - Bishop Gibbons English Department
+2025 Notre Summer Reading Notre Dame - Bishop Gibbons English Department

 Tricia White Karen Harp John Verhayden

-We are pleased to roll out our Summer Reading Experience 2024
+We are pleased to roll out our Summer Reading Experience 2025

 At Notre Dame - Bishop Gibbons we work to help keep students on track with learning.
 Part of this is requiring summer reading.
 Following a study done in 2020, shared in the American Education Research Journal, 52% of students lost an average of 39% of their learning gains during the summer.
 This evaluation included 200 million test scores, in 7,500 school districts.
 With this data, we also realize that summer is also a time for kids to recharge - and just be kids.
 In looking at balancing this, we are requiring one book be read, (details follow below).

 We encourage all students to read more than just the Summer Reading Experience book.
 Read a new author or, one you already like.
 Try a magazine, newspaper, or blog.
 Go to a bookstore and wander.
 Ask the staff for their favorites.
 Type a book you have liked into Amazon, and see what is suggested under "Frequently Bought Together", or "Customers Who Bought This Also Bought".
 Chances are you will find things you like to read.
 Fiction or nonfiction.
 It's all good reading!

 PLEASE NOTE: IF YOU ARE UNABLE TO FIND YOUR PACKET, THERE IS A LINK ON THE ND-BG WEBSITE FOR THE MIDDLE SCHOOL AND THE HIGH SCHOOL.

 Middle School (grades 6 - 8)

-Mrs. Harp (harpk@nd-bg.org)
+Mrs. Harp (harpk@nd-bq.orq)

 The Assignment

-Complete the "30 Summer Writing Prompts" in the packet which follows.
+Choose one of the books on the Reading List for either Middle School or High School based upon your grade level, and complete a dialectical journal which will be handed in the second full week of school in September.
+Directions for how to complete a dialectical journal follow, as well as the number of entries required.

 High School

 Mrs. White (tricia_white@nd-bg.org)

-Mr. Verhayden (john verhayden@nd-bg.org)
+Mr. Verhayden (john_verhayden@nd-bg.org)

 The Assignment

-Choose one of the books assigned to your grade level, and complete a dialectical journal which will be handed in the second full week of school in September.
-Directions for how to complete a dialectical journal follow, as well as the number of entries required.
+Choose one of the books on the Reading List for either Middle School or High School based upon your grade level, and complete a dialectical journal which will be handed in the second full week of school in September.
+Directions for how to complete a dialectical journal follow, as well as the number of entries required

-Lord of the Flies by William Golding

-The Giver by Lois Lowry

-Outliers: The Story of Success by Malcom Gladwell

-All My Rage by Sabaa Tahir

-Fahrenheit 451 by Ray Bradbury

-Five Feet Apart by Rachael Lippincott

-Of Mice and Men by John Steinbeck

-The Glass Menagerie by Tennessee Williams

-Thursday's Child by Tonya Hartnett

-Montana 1948 by Larry Watson

-The Things They Carried by Tim O'Brien

-Eragon by Christopher Paolini

 Dialectical Journal

 The purpose of a dialectical journal is to identify significant pieces of text and explain the significance.
 It is another form of highlighting/annotating text and should be used to think about, digest, summarize, question, clarify, critique, and remember what is read.

 This is an excellent way to more fully understand a text.

 Quote

 Find a quote which you feel is significant.
 It can be significant to the story, or it may be a piece that is significant to you personally.
 The quote may also be a question which you have about a character, event, theme, etc.

 Response

 Each response should be 3 - 4 sentences.